State and Local Business Taxes

 Whereas an income tax is a tax on business profits, a gross receipts tax, sometimes called a business tax, is a tax on total revenues.
 There are generally no deductions against the gross receipts tax, which is why it is called that.
 Although different states give the gross receipts tax a different name, states that charge these taxes include: Arizona, Delaware, Hawaii, New Mexico, Ohio, Oregon, Pennsylvania, Texas, Washington, and West Virginia.

-The gross receipts tax can vary from less than 1% to 4%.
-The percentage rate also usually varies according to the type of business such as retail, manufacturing, or wholesaling.
+The gross receipts tax varies from less than 1% to 4%.
+The percentage rate also varies according to the type of business such as retail, manufacturing, or wholesaling.
 For instance, Delaware assesses a gross receipts tax that ranges from 0.1% to slightly more than 2% with an exclusion of $80,000 per month for most categories.

 The general receipts tax may allow an exemption, or the deduction of cost of goods sold or compensation, or maybe a percentage of total revenue.
 The gross receipts tax assessed by some localities is often called business license fees, but they are assessed on the gross receipts of the business.